-- Frequently asked questions providing more information on how to comply with the telemarketing and doorknocking ban - Code of conduct website page: providing detailed information about obligations and more resources to support compliance, including the code of conduct guideline and fact sheets.
+Visit Frequently asked questions for more information on how to comply with the telemarketing and doorknocking ban.

+• Visit the VEU code of conduct website page for detailed information about obligations and additional resources to support compliance, including the VEU code of conduct guideline and fact sheets.